Archive for the ‘annual-convention’ Category

 Call for Workshop Organization

 Submission for workshop organizations launched from this year.
 The workshop will be held in the morning of the second conference day (two hours).
 This workshop is to offer opportunities for presenters and audience to have discussions on a particular topic after the talks by several presenters.
 Submission for workshop organization is now open.
-Please send the application form (approximately three pages in A4 size) to psj2014@nacos.com in PDF and MSWord (or text file) format by June 10th.
+Please send the application form (approximately three pages in A4 size) to psj2014[at]nacos.com in PDF and MSWord (or text file) format by June 10th.
 Please insert “Submission for workshop at 28th Convention” in the email subject.
 The attached files should be named “psj2014workshop (name of organizer)”.
 We will send an email to notify the acceptance of submission within a few days.
 If you do not receive this email, please send an email again by June 15th, as we may not have received your submission email.

 [Page 1]